 The article or video has to have a beginning, middle, and end.

-- In the case of photographs and video, the photo/video has to be well done i.e. well composed, of high quality, and impact.
+In the case of photographs and video, the photo/video has to be well-made technically and artistically i.e. well composed, of high quality, and impactful.

 Fair, balanced, and objective reporting

-- The quotes used have to be from real, credible, sources.
+The quotes used have to be from real, credible, sources.

 Scientific or statistical reporting has to be accurate and supported by sources/footnotes.

 Informative and well researched

-- The submission has to cover relevant historical, economic, social and/or political implications and possible consequences.
+The submission has to cover relevant historical, economic, social and/or political implications and possible consequences.

-- It has to make a link to the bigger global picture.
+It has to make a link to the bigger global picture.

-- The solution presented has to be thoroughly explained, well argued and justified.
+The solution presented has to be thoroughly explained, well-argued and justified.

-- The use of illustrations, pictures, supporting paragraphs, subtitles, etc., has to be thought through.
+The use of illustrations, pictures, supporting paragraphs, subtitles, etc., has to be thought through.

 Originality, style, and independence

-- The piece is original in its scope or style i.e. the participant has picked a challenging topic or created an innovative or moving piece.
+The piece is original in its scope or style i.e. has the participant picked a challenging topic or created an innovative or moving piece.

-- The participants have to leave the school grounds i.e. engage in field work and interview people in person as well as on the telephone, not just use or quote online sources.
+The participants have to leave the school grounds i.e. engage in field work and interview people in person as well as on the telephone, not just use or quote online sources.